 "I mean, we're not good friends, but we're friends.
 We're friendly.
-But that doesn't mean that we're friend in the traditional Webster's Dictionary definition of 'friends.'"
+But that doesn't mean that we're friends in the traditional Webster's Dictionary definition of 'friends.'"

 "Mom, can we get home before my arm falls off?"
-Lauren begs.
-She was tired of all this Jess talk.
+Lauren asks.
+She was actually tired of the Jess talk.

 "Come here.
 Come here.
 Come here."
 Lorelai says, quickly.

 "I'm here."
-Rory rushes into the living room.
+Rory runs into the living room.
 "What's the matter?"

 "Sit.
 Sit.
 Sit."
-Lorelai sets the alarm clock back on the table.
-"Okay, that should do it."
+Lorelai sets the alarm clock on the table.
+"Okay.
+That should do it."

 "Should I get chips?"